 The Streets Section maintains and repairs 160 center-line miles of streets, which equates to over 400 lane miles.
 Additionally, this section manages regulatory sign and street sign installation/replacement, repair/replacement of curbs and sidewalks, and bridge maintenance.
 Responsibilities also include street sweeping, crack sealing, pothole repair and minor street patching and concrete replacement.

 For additional information regarding the Streets Section please review the topics below or contact the Street Section Foreman, Randy Abbott, at 847.926.1147.

 The City’s Public Works Department is responsible for the roadway maintenance and approximately 3,500 curb miles including the street sweeping program.
 The street sweeping activities typically take place from late March through November, depending upon weather conditions.
 The street sweeping program comprises of three levels of service, (a) curbed roadways – once a month; (b) non-curbed roadways and City owned parking lots- 2 cycles per year; and (c) the Central and Ravinia Business Districts roadways – once a week.
 Additional street sweeping services are performed as needed, either contractually or by City staff.

 Please remember the street drains are meant to collect only rainwater and it is illegal to dump leaves, grass clippings and other debris onto City streets, inlets, storm drainage system, ravines or bluffs.
 Individuals are also reminded to clear leaves from gutters and to dispose of all collected leaves in disposable bags.
 Lakeshore Recycling Systems (LRS) provides composting service and landscape waste program that runs from April 1 to December 15 each year.
 Service is provided on the same day as refuse and recycling collection.
-For additional information, please contact LRS customer service line at 773.685.8811 or email Info@LRSrecycles.com
+For additional information, please contact LRS at 844.633.3577 (844.NEED.LRS) or info@LRSrecycles.com.

 If you need additional information on the street sweeping program or need to report a street that needs to be swept, please call the Street Foreman, Randy Abbott, at 847.926.1147.